remjey/sailfishos-bt-tether/README.md

 ## Description

-*bt-tether* is a small script that enables Bluetooth Tethering on your Jolla Phone.
-I could not find any software that did that realiably so I tried my hand at it.
+*bt-tether* is a small script that enables your Jolla Phone to share its mobile internet connection over PAN Bluetooth Tethering.
+I could not find any software that did that realiably on up-to-date SailfishOS so I tried my hand at it.

 It is **quite experimental** and a little hacky.
 It’s only been tested on my Jolla Phone in developer mode. **I’m distributing it here without any warranty**, however I’d be glad to receive feedback, bug reports and pull requests; I’ll do my best to improve it.